-Karen Winkfield, MD, PhD, is an associate professor of radiation oncology at Wake Forest Baptist Health in Winston-Salem, North Carolina, and the former Chair of ASCO’s Health Equity Committee.
+Karen Winkfield, MD, PhD, is an Ingram Professor of Cancer Research at the Vanderbilt-Ingram Cancer Center and the Executive Director of the Meharry-Vanderbilt Alliance in Nashville, TN.
+She is the former Chair of ASCO’s Health Equity Committee.
 She is the Cancer.Net Associate Editor for Radiation Oncology and Health Equity.

 Cancer does not affect all people equally.
 The phrase “cancer disparities” refers to the differences in the number of new cancer cases, as well as differences in cancer outcomes, that exist among different populations.
 Disparities more often negatively affect racial and ethnic minorities, poor people, sexual and gender minorities (LGBT+), adolescent and young adult populations, and older adults.